 Human communication with families

-Families should feel informed, respected, and not left guessing.
-Clear communication is part of the standard we want throughout the agency.
+Parents should feel informed, respected, and not left guessing.
+Calm updates and honest communication are part of the standard.

 Join the parent interest list now